OpenPonk/ci-scripts/.github/scripts/readmecommon.txt

 	How to save this way (2 alternatives):
-		- In very top toolbar > Pharo > Save (or Save and Quit)
+		- In very top toolbar > Pharo > Save (or Save and Quit) or
 		- When attempting to close the OP app window, it asks if you want to save changes.
 Picking Save does exactly this kind of save.

 	How to load this kind of save:
 		- Just open OpenPonk application again

 2) Saving a single project:
-	You may save a single project to an .opp (OpenPonk Project) file, which is a zip file with various json/xml files with project metadata, models, diagrams etc.
+	You may save a single project to an .opp (OpenPonk Project) file, which is a zip file with various json/xml/ other text files with project metadata, models, diagrams etc.

 	How to save this way:
 		- In OpenPonk project's sub-window > Project > Save Project

-	How to load this kind of save:
+	How to load this kind of save (2 alternatives):
-		- In very top toolbar > OpenPonk > Open Project...
+		- In very top toolbar > OpenPonk > Open Project... or
+		- Drag and drop the .opp file onto the window of running OpenPonk (if it is supported by your OS / file browser)

 # Settings